daikokutein/Alris/README.md

 - **Modern UI**: Beautiful animations and transitions
 - **Responsive Design**: Works well on all screen sizes

+## AI Module for URL Analysis

+The application includes a placeholder for AI-based URL analysis that can be implemented by dedicated AI teams:

+- **AI Module Location**: `lib/ai_models/`
+- **Documentation**: See [`lib/ai_models/README.md`](lib/ai_models/README.md) for detailed instructions and requirements

+The AI module provides:
+- Interface definitions for URL analysis
+- Data structures for analysis results
+- Dummy implementation for testing
+- Comprehensive test suite for validation

+AI teams can implement various detection capabilities:
+- Phishing detection
+- Malware identification
+- URL safety analysis
+- Content categorization

+For collaboration details, refer to the [AI models README](lib/ai_models/README.md).

 ## Running the App

 ### Step-by-Step Instructions